 For the longer cooking processes, silicone handle covers should be used like regular potholders.
 Put on the handle cover only when you must and remove the skillets off the heat.
 Then remove the cover immediately as the handle of a cast-iron pan can become very hot, transferring the heat to the cover.

 Leaving the handle cover on while cooking in the oven is not recommended.
 Silicone can withstand oven temperatures up to 450 degrees.
 However, if left in the oven the holder would also become too hot, so you have to use regular oven mitts to remove the pan from the oven.

 The handle cover works well when you are trying to remove a cast-iron skillet from the oven.
 It will be cool enough for a few seconds while you place the skillet on a rack.
 If you leave the cover on after removing the pan from the oven, the cover can absorb the heat from the handle, so you’ll need to use kitchen gloves or a towel to grab the handle with a cover on.

-A silicone pan handle cover is not intended to be used directly with flame, as it will get very hot to touch.
-For you to protect your hands from getting burned, remove the cover once you have placed your pan in or over direct heat and then slip it back on when moving the cookware from the heat.
+A silicone handle cover is not intended to be used directly with flame, as it will get very hot to touch.
+To protect your hands from getting burned, remove the cover once you have placed your pan in or over direct heat, and then slip it back on when moving the cookware from the heat.